EEVV/jbuf/README.md

-# jbuf
+# jvec
-Simple buffer system written for terminal-like systems.
+Simple vector (acts like hashmap) used to build buffers.